3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 ```

 You have just built your first package in NixOS.
 Moreover, it is your custom
 build!
 However, as you can see entire process is non-trivial.
-Essential part
+Essential part of
-each pakcage is `stdenv` library, which
+each package is `stdenv` library.
+Its
 [documentation](https://nixos.org/nixos/nix-pills/fundamentals-of-stdenv.html)
 should clarify some issues.
 However, it is good to experiment with package
 manager on your own.
 Good point to start are already existing packages and their